 Early morning take an (*optional) elephant up to the magnificent Amber Fort as a group.
 Located high on a hill, Amber fort was built in 1592 and its’ name is said to derive from the many jewels that are used for decoration inside.

-After visiting the fort, you’ll have an opportunity to visit a textile and block printing factory as well as the Hawa Mahal, City Palace, do some shopping at its famous Bazaar (only for the fearless!)
+After visiting the fort, you’ll have an opportunity to visit a block printing and carpet factory, gemstone and jewellery store, as well as the Hawa Mahal and City Palace.
 Relax in the evening and enjoy some traditional Rajasthani cuisine.

 Meals – Breakfast and Dinner